Feliks-WR/Pseudocode/README.md

 # Benefits
 - You can run pseudocode locally, for free
-- Your pseudcode runs as fast as a C++ program, especially due to compiler optimisations
+- Your pseudcode runs about as fast as a C++ program, especially due to compiler optimizations

 # Limitations:
 - Using (x, y : REAL) etcetra in functions.
 Ever variable has to be marked explicitly.
 (BYREF and BYVAL works properly)
 - Use of pointers is not supported yet
 - The code produced is *not* meant to be human readable.
-It is meant for execution
-- Arrays are declared without any colons.
-Just specify their dimensions
+- ~Arrays are declared without any colons.
+Just specify their dimensions~ Fixed
+- Only 1-indexed arrays will be accepted
 - Using DO after while, or using MOD as a function, and other O level formats will currently NOT work
 - The error messages may be a bit cryptic, if you do not understand c++.
 Open the most recent log file in the logs folder, and you'll see slightly more friendly messages
 - WRONG CODE CAN RUN.
 IF IT RUNS, DOESN'T MEAN IT IS FREE OF SYNTAX ERRORS!